massih/vasttrafik-module/README.md

     A set of key/value pairs that represents trip between two stations.
     - Note: Please copy the complete name of station from vasttrafik website to prevent any missbehaviour, e.g instead of "liseberg" use "Liseberg, Göteborg"

+* updateInterval: Int
+    determine how often should the module calls vasttrifk api, in milliseconds.
+Default is 120,000.

 * showAccessbility: Boolean
     show/hide accessibility icon.

+* useVas: Boolean
+    To exclude to exclude trips with Västtågen, set this parameter to false.

+* useLDTrain: Boolean
+    To exclude trips with long distance trains, set this parameter to false.

+* useRegTrain: Boolean
+    To exclude trips with regional trains, set this parameter to false.

+* useBus: Boolean
+    To exclude trips with buses, set this parameter to false.

+* useBoat: Boolean
+    To exclude trips with boats, set this parameter to false.

+* useTram: Boolean
+    To exclude trips with trams, set this parameter to false.

-* updateInterval: Int
+* excludeDR: Boolean
-    determine how often should the module calls vasttrifk api, in milliseconds.
+    To exclude journeys which require tel. registration, set this parameter to false.

 [logo]: https://github.com/massih/vasttrafik-module/blob/master/screenshots/screenshot.PNG "Screenshot"